naver/android-utilset/README.md

 # Android Utilset

 ### Introduction
-Utilset is a collection of useful functions to save your valuable time.
+&nbsp;&nbsp;Utilset is a collection of useful functions to save your valuable time.
-Because there are a ton of different ways to implement a method, we often spend our valuable time to search and test those ways.
+Because there are a ton of different ways to implement a method,<br>
+we often spend our valuable time to search and test those ways.
-Some may work, but some may not work.
+Some may work, but some may not work.<br>
-As such, we collected, tested and refined methods so as to prevent seeking code snippet.
+&nbsp;&nbsp;As such, we collected, tested and refined methods so as to prevent seeking code snippet.<br>

 -------
 ### Overview